Vegan Potato Leek Soup Recipe | Dining At the Ravens

 Leeks are in a league of their own when it comes to health advantages, offering a variety of antioxidants, beta carotene (which supports healthy vision), vitamin K, and manganese.

-How to Serve Up Your Potato Leek Soup
+How To Serve Up Your Potato Leek Soup

 • Bring on the Bread – What better to dip into your potato leek soup than some freshly baked and toasted bread?
 If you really want a divine dinner, we’d recommend serving up some olive focaccia bread.
 Just imagine the texture of those olives paired with the soup!
 If you’ve got some extra beer laying around, why not bake some of it into this Rosemary Beer Bread?